VanirDev/VariantEncumbrance/README.md

 Your encumbrance status is automatically used to provide a modified speed value, taking your default character speed and modifying it by -10 and -20 for encumbered and heavily encumbered, and reducing to 0 when over encumbered.
 (For 0.1.5, the speed value must be separated by a space from its units).

 ### Character Size & Powerful Build (Optional)

+_Powerful Build Feature: You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift._

 Enabled by default, the module will modify your maximum carry weight according to your character's size, and whether you have the powerful build special trait.
 This feature can be disabled in the module settings.
 (Credit to [Eruestani](https://github.com/Eruestani) for implementing this).